Graduate Student Awards

 The Excellence in Undergraduate Teaching by a Graduate Instructor Award was established by the department as a means to reward those graduate students in Psychology who have exhibited excellence as a teacher in the classroom.
 An application is also submitted to LAS for consideration in the campus-wide competition for this same award.

-The Sarah C. Mangelsdorf Graduate Award in Psychology was established in 2008 to honor Mangelsdorf for her achievements and contributions to the University of Illinois.
-This award is designed to honor an outstanding female graduate student in Psychology.
-The award is given to a student who has exhibited excellence in research/scholarship and teaching, and shown the potential to be an academic leader.
+This award is designed to honor each year an outstanding woman graduate student in Psychology.
+The awardee should be someone who has exhibited excellence in both research/scholarship and teaching, and who has shown the potential to be an academic leader.
+This award was given to two exceptional students in 2021:

 Professor Frederick H. Kanfer was a member of the Psychology Department from 1973 until 1995, and an emeritus professor still contributing to the department until his death in 2002.
 The Kanfer family has established the Frederick & Ruby Kanfer Award to honor his legacy as a pioneering scholar in clinical psychology.
 Professor Kanfer was committed to furthering the science of clinical-community psychology by emphasizing the close and reciprocal relationship between basic science and clinical practice.
 The Kanfer Award is presented each year to a graduate student whose work in the field of clinical-community psychology best exemplifies the ideals of Professor Kanfer: research, scholarship, and service aimed at improving the psychological lives of all individuals.